-During October half-term, Crockford Bridge Farm hosts a Pumpkin Festival.
-This has lots of pumpkin related activities for children, such as pumpkin carving and decorating and a pumpkin shy.
+During October half-term, Crockford Bridge Farm hosts its annual Pumpkin Festival.
+You’ll find a choice of pumpkin related activities for children, including pumpkin carving and decorating and a pumpkin shy.
 There is also entertainment from the Enchanted Players Theatre Company.

 Click here for more details on pumpkin picking at Crockford Bridge Farm.